garrettj403/windows-dotfiles/README.md

-# Dotfiles for my Windows PC
+# Dotfiles for my Windows PCs

 I have multiple Windows PCs.
 These files help configure them so that they all operate the same way (at least for bash).